MISP/misp-playbooks/documentation/MISP playbook structure.md

 # Structure

-## Introduction
+## Three sections

 Each MISP playbook must contain three sections

 - Introduction
-- The steps to execute ("playbook")
+- The steps to execute (the "core" playbook)
 - Closure

 Each section is added as one or more **Jupyter notebook cells**.

 ## Introduction

 The introduction must be present.
-It exists as one or more Jupyter notebook cells in **Markdown** format.
-In a later stage this can be transformed to a more structure (JSON) format or added to the Jupyter notebook metadata section.
+It exists as one or more notebook cells in **Markdown** format.
+In a later stage this can be transformed to a more structured (JSON) format or use the Jupyter notebook metadata section.

 - *required* **Title**
 - *required* **UUID**
 - *optional* **Version**
 - *required* **State**
+- - **draft** indicates this is a rough outline of a playbook
+- - **production** indicates the playbook has undergone reviews and is considered complete
 - *optional* **Last update**
 - *optional* **External resources**
+- - a text block with the references to the external resources (such as 'VirusTotal', 'Shodan') required by the playbook.
 - *optional* **Tags**
+- - Tags are used to classify the notebook and are provided as a list.
+They may use the format of MISP tags and [taxonomies](https://github.com/MISP/misp-rfc/blob/main/misp-taxonomy-format/raw.md.txt).
 - *required* **Purpose**
 - *optional* **Target audience**
 - *optional* **Graphical workflow**

-### State

-The playbook state is one of these two states

-- **draft** indicates this is a rough outline of a playbook
-- **production** indicates the playbook has undergone reviews and is considered complete

-### External resources

-The external resources are listed as a text block and contain the references to the external resources (such as 'VirusTotal', 'Shodan') required by the playbook.

-### Tags

-Tags are used to classifiy the notebook and are provided as a list.
-They may use the format of MISP tags and [taxonomies](https://github.com/MISP/misp-rfc/blob/main/misp-taxonomy-format/raw.md.txt).

-### Purpose

-The purpose of the playbook is described in textual format.

-### Target audience

-The intended users or target audience of the playbook is described in textual format.

-### Graphical workflow

-The graphical workflow provides a high level overview of the steps of the playbook.
-TThis workflow can19 rely on [Mermaid](https://mermaid-js.github.io/mermaid/#/), the [Dot](https://github.com/laixintao/jupyter-dot-kernel) language or be an export of a [Drawio](https://app.diagrams.net/) diagram.
+- - The graphical workflow provides a high level overview of the steps of the playbook.
+- - This workflow can for example be in [Mermaid](https://mermaid-js.github.io/mermaid/#/), the [Dot](https://github.com/laixintao/jupyter-dot-kernel) language or as an export of a [Drawio](https://app.diagrams.net/) diagram.

 ## The steps to execute

-The list of steps to execute (or **executionsteps**) for the playbook must be present and contains these elements:
+The list of steps to execute for the playbook must be present.
+They consist of:

 - *optional* An **Initialisation** step
-- *required* The **Start** execution step
+- *required* The **Start** step
+- *required* One or more **intermediate** steps
 - *required* The **End** step
-- *required* One or more **intermediate** execution steps

-Each playbook step can consist of one or more Jupyter notebook cells.
+One playbook execution step is one or more Jupyter notebook cells.

 ### Execution steps